and get an offer

 Advertising campaigns set up at the start of the project work:

-• OptimizationBefore working with Aweb, the client had been running contextual advertising campaigns on Google Ads for a long time.
-As the range of the online shop is quite wide, the account contained a large volume of active advertising campaigns.
-Based on the results of the audit, we suspended the campaigns with low effectiveness.
-The campaigns that showed potential for improvement were kept active, and a plan was developed to optimize them.
+Before starting cooperation with Aweb, the client ran Google Ads contextual advertising campaigns for a long time.
+Since the assortment of the online store is quite broad, the account contained a large number of active advertising campaigns.
+Based on the audit results, we have suspended campaigns with low efficiency.
+Advertising campaigns that showed the potential to improve performance were kept active, developing a plan to optimize them.

 We have set up 74 advertising campaigns: search, CMN, sales, and video campaigns.
 The main principle behind optimizing campaigns across all networks is a non-linear approach to measuring effectiveness, which consists of the following principles: